MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 <br>

-## What's in R Server and R Client
+## Why choose R Server over R Client

 For a high-level, side-by-side comparison of R features in Microsoft R Server, R Client, and R Open, [see here](#compare-prods).
+For an explanation of benefts exclusive to R Server, read on.

 ### ScaleR